arju88nair/PHPQueue/README.md

 # PHP-Queue
-a PHP RESTful API to work with the queue system in order to insert and retrieve queue entries from the database .
+a PHP RESTful API to work with the queue system in order to insert and retrieve queue entries from the database .Bootstrapped from [Anansaleh](https://github.com/anansaleh/PHP-RESTful-API)

 ---
 # Scenario